Tutorial: Getting started with monitoring and logging using Logz.io for Java apps running on Azure

 Visualize your data

 Next, give your data some time to get from your system to Logz.io, and then open Kibana.
 You should see data (with the type eventhub) filling up your dashboards.
-For more information on how to create dashboards, see Creating the Perfect Kibana Dashboard.
+For more information on how to create dashboards, see Kibana - Create Dashboard.

 From there, you can query for specific data in the Discover tab, or create Kibana objects to visualize your data in the Visualize tab.